 "If the world hates you, just remember that it has hated me first.
 If you belonged to the world, then the world would love you as its own.
 But I chose you from this world, and you do not belong to it; that is why the world hates you."

 - John 15:18-19

-As Christians, people of God, the world will hate us for sure but, we must not let that stop us from preaching the Good News.
+As Christians, the world will hate us for sure but, we must not let that stop us from preaching the Good News.

 We must still go out there, wherever God wants us to, and tell sinners that they need Him to cancel out their default eternal death sentences and bring them to eternal life, knowing fully well that we will face difficulties, judgement, hatred, persecution and, possibly, death.